One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Detailed Related Work

 \textbf{Multi-Task Reinforcement Learning (MTRL).} MTRL seeks to improve data efficiency and generalization by sharing knowledge across a distribution of tasks~\citep{vithayathil2020survey, d2024sharing}.
 A common strategy is to use a shared backbone with task-specific heads to handle diverse action or observation spaces~\citep{ScaleQ, tdmpc2, MDT, jat}.
 To mitigate inter-task interference within the shared backbone, various approaches have been proposed.
 Architectural methods aim to disentangle knowledge through context-based conditioning~\citep{rakelly2019efficient, sodhani2021multi}, learnable modulation modules that adapt network activations~\citep{schmied2023learning}, or explicit modularization with task-aware routing and parameter composition~\citep{sun2022paco, he2023not}.
 In parallel, optimization-based methods focus on managing gradient conflicts at the training level by projecting gradients to avoid negative interference or re-weighting task losses dynamically~\citep{moco, lin2024smooth, ma2023harmonydream}.
 However, these strategies have been predominantly studied in model-free RL or supervised settings, largely outside the domain of latent space planning, where the additional challenge of disentangling dynamics prediction is paramount.
 Few works have investigated the unique failure modes of multitask learning in this context.
 We address this gap by analyzing plasticity-related metrics to identify the \textit{root cause} of performance collapse—an architectural bottleneck in the world model—and propose a novel design to resolve it.

 \textbf{Sparse and Parameter-Efficient Architectures.} To overcome the limitations of dense, monolithic models, we turn to sparse and parameter-efficient architectures.
 Sparse models like Mixture-of-Experts (MoE)~\citep{dai2024deepseekmoe} increase model capacity at a near-constant computational cost through conditional computation.
-This provides a natural architectural prior for multitask specialization, as different tasks can be routed to different "expert" sub-networks~\citep{obando2024mixtures}.
+This provides a natural architectural prior for multitask specialization, as different tasks can be routed to different ``expert'' sub-networks~\citep{obando2024mixtures}.
 Concurrently, parameter-efficient fine-tuning (PEFT) methods, notably Low-Rank Adaptation (LoRA)~\citep{hu2022lora}, enable lightweight, task-specific adjustments.
 By freezing the bulk of the model and training only a small subset of injected parameters, LoRA can efficiently adapt a model to new tasks or data distributions~\citep{wang2023multilora, yang2025mtl, zhang2025lori}.
-We identify a critical synergy between these two paradigms: MoE provides coarse-grained, input-dependent specialization at an architectural level, while LoRA offers fine-grained, efficient adaptation for targeted plasticity.
-The integration of these two approaches is a promising but underexplored frontier for building highly adaptable models~\citep{lora_moe, mentor}.
-Our work bridges this gap by unifying MoE and LoRA within a \textit{transformer-based world model}, creating a system that is both architecturally specialized and dynamically adaptable for large-scale MTRL.
+However, we identify a paradigm shift required to apply these techniques to online multitask learning.
+Classic LoRA techniques are predominantly designed for the static fine-tuning of offline or nearly static datasets~\citep{agiza2024mtlora, huang2023lorahub}.
+In contrast, our approach operates within a non-stationary online data stream.
+Unlike standard methods that rely on predefined task boundaries, our DPS introduces an in-training decision mechanism to make real-time judgments on when and how to expand model capacity.
+By allocating independent parameter spaces for distinct distribution shifts, DPS effectively balances plasticity and stability, surpassing the rigidity of standard fine-tuning.
+Our work bridges this gap by unifying MoE and this DPS mechanism within a \textit{transformer-based world model}, creating a system that is both architecturally specialized and dynamically adaptable for large-scale MTRL.